toronto-riichi-club/toronto-riichi-club.github.io/_posts/2024-08-03-toronto-riichi-open-results.md

 tags:
 - tournaments
 title: Toronto Riichi Open 2024 Results
-description: The results of the Toronto Riichi Open 2024 are coming in!
+description: The results of the Toronto Riichi Open 2024 are in!
 feature_image: "/assets/logos/tro.svg"
 ---